 Contrary to popular beliefs, people of colour (PoC) – particularly those with darker skin – do need protection from the sun.
 It was important for me to reiterate our melanin is not an invincible shield that can withstand the forces of the actual sun to those less knowledgeable.

 Yes, our melanin provides us with minimal protection from Ultraviolet (UV) damage, in fact darker black skin has a natural SPF of around 13.4 compared to paler white skin, which stands about 3.4.
 But we must still actively wear sunscreen just like our white friends.
 It is both idealistic and ignorant to think unprotected black skin can take on the colossal sun.

-“I continued to find myself in the same tedious conversations with various Caucasian people about how, like them, I too needed to apply sun cream throughout the day”
+“I continued to find myself in the same tedious conversations with various white people about how, like them, I too needed to apply sun cream throughout the day”

 Once I started researching the consequences of UV damage for WoC, I was met by an array of information educating us on how to take better care of our black skin, without depending wholly on the beautiful melanin we exhibit.
 Each website reinstated and echoed that, unbeknownst to many, damaging UV rays can penetrate all types of skin regardless of your ethnicity.
 So, yes, even people with dark skin need sunscreen.

 But, regardless of all the statistics, education and guides provided by the Internet, I continued to find myself in the same tedious conversations with various white people about how, like them, I too needed to apply sun cream throughout the day.
 I was faced with reverberations of “I didn’t know you could burn!” and “surely you don’t need sunscreen, you’re so lucky!”